VinamraSuman17/ADOBE-FINALS/README.md

 AZURE_TTS_VOICE=
 ```

+### Our Adobe Embedded API key for frontend and backend = b8b15fad536f4b8f81da542639fe452a (If you need this)

 ### Frontend `.env`
 - (**Very Important**: Must make this .env file for frontend to work.
 Backend might work without .env with docker)
 ``` bash